 Azrieli Accelerator Professorships

-As part of the Azrieli Accelerator's mission to advance transdisciplinary research in neurodevelopment across the lifespan, the Professorship Program supports new faculty positions across UCalgary’s campus to attract experts exploring neurodevelopment from diverse disciplinary perspectives.
+As part of the Azrieli Accelerator's mission to advance transdisciplinary research in neurodevelopment across the lifespan, eight faculty positions were created across UCalgary's campus with expertise exploring neurodevelopment from diverse disciplinary perspectives.

 Dr. Tamara Bodnar, PhD